iondrimba/threejs-controls/README.md

 ### TODO

-* Test the remaing controls
+* Test the remaining controls